Yoctol/bottender/packages/bottender-dialogflow/README.md

 ## Installation

-You can install it with NPM:
+You can install it with npm:

 ```sh
 npm install @bottender/dialogflow